aphelly/aphelly.github.io/_posts/2020-07-21-diff-under-int.md

 ---
 layout: post
-title: Differentation under the integral sign &#58; A powerful technique
+title: Differentation under the integral sign &#58; A sneaky technique
 ---

 Differentation under the integral sign is a very useful and powerful integration technique.
 Let's see what it can do.